Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 7. Custom join message
 8. Support for Windows 10-8.1-8-7-Vista-XP

-**We are VERY actively developing this mod check back often for updates** **And also please join the discord if you want betas and help https://discord.gg/kW3nG6GKpF**
+**We are actively developing this mod check back often for updates** **And also please join the discord if you want betas and help https://discord.gg/kW3nG6GKpF**

 *future plans*